w3-engineers/microraiden-android/README.md

 - For initializing `Microraiden`, you have to need a channel address, rpc url and set a gas price with a gas limit.
 Provide a `MicroraidenListener` listener during initialization.
 ```
-new Microraiden(channelAddress, web3jRpcURL, mGasPrice, mGasLimit, this)
+    microraiden = new Microraiden(channelAddress, web3jRpcURL, mGasPrice, mGasLimit, this)
 ```
 Acquainted with following variables for accessing microraiden API’s